Interpreting nebular emission lines in the high-redshift Universe: Results

-In Figure~\ref{fig:toy_ion_ppe} we plot the ionising photon production efficiency for the toy model galaxies.
-We denote the values derived from the intrinsic (dust-free) \Ha\ and \Hb\ as `\Ha, no dust' and `\Hb, no dust', respectively, alongside the value obtained directly by integrating the galaxy SED, denoted as `SED value'.
-They are significantly closer to one another ($\lesssim 0.05$ dex), with the `SED value' lying above the other two.
-We also show values corrected for dust attenuation using the `A$_{\rm V}$ method' and `Balmer decrement method', employing different marker styles, sizes and colours.
-Similar to the previous subsection, when there is negligible dust attenuation, the estimates coincide well with the `stellar SED' and `no dust' estimates.
-However, as A$_{\rm V}$ increases, $\xi_{\rm ion}$ can be lower by $\sim 0.5$ dex.
+As A$_{\rm V}$ increases, $\xi_{\rm ion}$ can be lower by $\sim 0.5$ dex.
 Notably, in this instance, the Balmer decrement corrected values are significantly closer to the intrinsic value than those obtained using the `A$_{\rm V}$ method', opposite to the trend that was observed previously in Section~\ref{sec:results.sfrd}.
 This difference arises due to the fact that L$_{\rm FUV}$ correction is minor when using the Balmer decrement, while the `A$_{\rm V}$ method' over corrects the value.
 This is because the dust correction inferred from the Balmer decrement is lower when using a steeper dust attenuation curve, when the `true' curve is flatter \cite[see Figure 8 in][]{FLARES-XII}.
 Since A$_{\rm V}$ is directly taken from the SED, the UV is over-corrected when using a steeper curve compared to the `true' attenuation curve.
 This causes the overall ratio to be higher when using the Balmer decrement compared to the `A$_{\rm V}$ method'.
 The `A$_{\rm V}$ method' also shows a stronger response to dust, with the values diverging for higher values of A$_{\rm V}$.

+Figure~\ref{fig:flares_ion_ppe_z6} shows the ionising photon production efficiency ($\xi_{\rm ion}$) as a function of stellar mass for \flares\ galaxies at $z=6$.
+The top and bottom panel show $\xi_{\rm ion}$ estimated from \Ha\ and \Hb\ luminosities, respectively.
+The three columns compare the intrinsic values (no dust attenuation) with values obtained directly from the SED, and with those derived after dust correction using the A$_{\rm V}$ method and Balmer method.
+As the $\xi_{\rm ion}$ values inferred from \Ha\ and \Hb\ are nearly identical, we show the distribution of values in hexbins coloured by their median A$_{\rm V}$ only for the \Hb\ luminosity panel dust corrected using the A$_{\rm V}$ method.